 “I see this exercise performed wrong quite often,” says Poulin Health & Wellness founder Nicholas Poulin.
 “Many people think the core as a whole is your abdominal muscles, but you have so many others that need to focus on to make a great plank—and a long one at that.”
 According to Poulin, major core muscles in a plank include the pelvic floor muscles, transversus abdominis, multifidus, internal and external obliques, rectus abdominis, erector spinae (especially the longissimus thoracis), and the diaphragm.
 While that might seem like a nice lesson in Anatomy and Physiology, making note of these muscles and understanding how they play a role in your plank can really help perfect your form.

 “In every exercise, you should start from the floor up, meaning your feet shoulder-width apart, legs contracted, and hips lifted into a neutral position not elevated,” Poulin explains.
 “Keep your core tight and engaged throughout the entire plank, arms or elbows shoulder-width apart, and keep your spine in a neutral position.”
 To top it off, he says to avoid straining your neck (a common mistake in classic planks).
 Instead, aim your chin about six inches in front of your body and look ahead.
 “I’ll take good form and less time than lousy form and more time,” he notes.
 “Be consistent, and you will get better.”
-Now that you’ve got that down, try this yoga series for core strength:

 3. Be hyper-aware of your ribcage